 We encourage open communication regarding family and sitter health status.
 So, as always, if a child, a family member or caregiver is sick or has a fever, please disclose this information, with symptoms and relevant doctor information, to the other party so that families and caregivers can make informed decisions on whether to cancel a job.

-At this time, UrbanSitter’s Trust and Safety Team has prioritized Coronavirus prevention efforts.
 For the safety of the UrbanSitter community, and following CDC guidelines, UrbanSitter has informed our members that jobs should be canceled if a caregiver or anyone in the family they are working for has a known exposure to COVID-19.
 Additionally, jobs should not be posted and booking requests should not be sent if a family member fits that criteria as well.

 We are recommending members to follow CDC guidelines below.
 As relevant information becomes available and CDC recommendations evolve, we’ll be sure to update this FAQ and proactively communicate the information to our community.